willy836/Portfolio-App/README.md

     -follow steps to install node.js

 ### Usage
-This project can be used to practice html5 and css3
+This project can be used to practice html5, css3, and javascript

 ## Author